konveyor/konveyor.github.io/content/Crane/Tools/plugInManager.md

 go build -f <plugin-name> .
 cp <plugin> /bin/usr/crane/plugins/<plugin-name>
 ```
-> **Note:** Adding plugins available in the plugin repo manually is not advisable as long as it can be added using`plugin-manager`.
+> **Note:** Adding plugins available in the plugin repo manually is not advised if it can be added using`plugin-manager`.
 For custom plugins or testing plugins under development, manual management is necessary.

 [Source](https://github.com/konveyor/konveyor.github.io/blob/main/content/Crane/Tools/PlugInManager.md)